matter-labs/zksync-web-era-docs/docs/dev/developer-guides/Bridging/l1-l2-interop.md

 In other words, we require the operator to do its best instead of requiring a strict deadline.
 The measure of "the work" is still to be developed.
 Most likely it will be the number of `ergs` the priority operations used.

-In the future, we will also add the ability to "prioritize" L1->L2 transactions, allowing users to speed the inclusion of their transaction in exchange for paying higher fee to the operator.
+In the future, we will also add the ability to "prioritize" L1->L2 transactions, allowing users to speed up the inclusion of their transactions in exchange for paying a higher fee to the operator.

 ## Priority mode

 If the operator fails to process the needed L1 transactions, the system enters the ''Priority mode''.
 In this mode, everyone can become an operator by staking tokens.
 The exact details of the priority mode are still under development and will be described in more detail closer to the mainnet launch.

-To reduce risks, alpha mainnet will start with a mechanism to instantly stop and upgrade the network, which contradicts the purpose of the priority mode.
+To reduce risks, the alpha mainnet will start with a mechanism to instantly stop and upgrade the network, which contradicts the purpose of the priority mode.
 Priority mode will be gradually introduced in the following releases.

-The [L2 -> L1 communication](./l2-l1.md), in contrast to L1 -> L2 communication, is based only on transferring of the information, and not on the transaction execution on L1.
+The [L2 -> L1 communication](./l2-l1.md), in contrast to L1 -> L2 communication, is based only on transferring the information, and not on the transaction execution on L1.
 It is a built-in feature, which is made up of two parts: sending a message from L2 and reading it on L1.
 The first is implemented as a call to an L2 system smart contract.
 And the second is implemented on the zkSync L1 smart contract as a getter function.

 ### Sending messages